Last Updated: July 23, 2024

 American

-💰 Compare Katy Tur's Net Worth
+1. What Is Katy Tur's Net Worth And Salary?

-What is Katy Tur's net worth and salary?
+What Is Katy Tur's Net Worth and Salary?

 Katy Tur is an American author and broadcast journalist who has a net worth of $8 million.
 Katy Tur has been a longtime correspondent for NBC News and MSNBC.
 She currently hosts "Katy Tur Reports" on MSNBC.